Champii/Rock/.github/templates/README.md

 Test
 ```

-The `id` function here is polymorphic by default, as we don't make any constraint on the type that we should return.
+The `id` function here is polymorphic by default, as we don't make any constraint on the type that we should take or return.
 If we did something like this
 `id a = a + a`
 We would have constrained `a` to types that implement [`Num`](https://github.com/Champii/Rock/blob/master/std/src/num.rk)